POLICIES AND PROCEDURES

 There are no exclusive territories granted to anyone.
 No franchise fees are required.

 5.3 - MONAT FLEXSHIP PROGRAM

-As an added convenience to its VIP Customers and Market Partners, MONAT offers a Flexship Program with automatic monthly delivery of MONAT products to your home address.
+As an added convenience to its VIP Customers and Market Partners, MONAT offers a Flexship Program with automatic monthly or bi-monthly delivery of MONAT products to your home address.

-Unique credit cards, addresses, phone numbers and email addresses are required per VIP account.
-Monat will audit and investigate any suspect orders and accounts.
+Unique credit cards or payment information, addresses, phone numbers and email addresses are required per VIP account.
+MONAT will audit and investigate any suspect orders and accounts.
 Commissions may be withheld pending an investigation.

 *Time of placement for orders associated with a Flexship Program will default to Eastern Standard Time Zone (EST).

 5.4 - SALES RECEIPTS